|The NORDCAN database (Version 8.0, 12.2017)|

 For Lip, oral cavity and pharynx new subgroups based on the topography classification used in the TNM-manuals are available from 1978 but in cancer incidence maps already from 1971.

-For leukaemia seven subgroups are available from 1978, but not yet for Sweden and the Nordic countries together.
+For leukaemia seven subgroups are available from 1978.

 Two new groups, “Other specified cancers” and “Unknown and ill-defined”, are shown from 1978 and in maps from 1971.
 These cancers were previously only shown as part of the all cancer groups.